top of page

 Introduction

 Most scholars believe that the author, John (v.
 9), is the same John who wrote the Gospel of John and the three epistles or letters that bear his name in the New Testament.
-Some people call this book, the book of Revelations, plural, but the Greek word, apokálypsis, translated as Revelation (v.
+Some call this book the Book of Revelations, plural, but the Greek word apokálypsis, translated as Revelation (v.
 1), means uncovering or unveiling.
-The word is not plural, but it is in the singular voice and could be translated as The Book of the Unveiling.
-Perhaps we can liken it to Michelangelo chipping away his statue of David under a veil, so the Holy Spirit wants to remove the covers and reveal the Lord Jesus as He really is and for His church to know God’s plan and purpose for the earth.
+The name is not plural but singular and could be translated as The Book of the Unveiling.
+Perhaps we can liken it to Michelangelo’s chipping away his statue of David under a veil to be revealed when he was ready; similarly, the Holy Spirit wants to pull away the covers and reveal the Lord Jesus as He really is and for His church to know God's plan and purpose for the earth.

-The passage above points out that the purpose of this book is that God wants His people to know the things that must soon take place (v.
-1) and guarantees a blessing to all who read aloud and who hears it and puts into practice the words of this book (v.
+The passage above points out that the purpose of this book is that God wants His servants, those who belong to Christ, to know the things that must soon take place (v.
+1).
+He guarantees a blessing to all who read it aloud and puts into practice the words of this book (v.
 3).
-It is an important book for all believers to read because the Lord stated a blessing also at the end of the book: “Look, I am coming soon!
+It is an essential book for all believers to read because the Lord also stated a blessing at the end of the book: “Look, I am coming soon!
 Blessed is the one who keeps the words of the prophecy written in this scroll” (Revelation 22:7).
-I would encourage us, therefore, to obtain the blessing by finding time to read aloud through the prophecy of this book.
+I would encourage us, therefore, to obtain the blessing by finding time to read aloud (v.
+3) the prophecy of this book.

 Outline